noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 - The line number
 - The type of secret detected

 Note that Infiscal did not detect all of our secrets!
-It did however catch one, which is better than none 🤠 By default, Infisical catches the most common secrets, but, when using custom formats, it may be necessary to customize your scan (see [Configuration file](https://infisical.com/docs/cli/scanning-overview#configuration-file))
+It did however catch one, which is better than none 🤠 By default, Infisical catches the most common secrets, but, when using custom formats, it may be necessary to customize your scan (see [Configuration file](https://infisical.com/docs/cli/scanning-overview#configuration-file)).

 ## Setting Up Pre-commit Hooks

 To prevent secrets from being committed in the first place, let's set up a [pre-commit hook](https://medium.com/@jay.gokani/pre-commit-hooks-39bb1668dc95) that automatically scans code before each commit.

-### Install Pre-commit Hook
+### Install Infisical Pre-commit Hook

 ```
 # Install the pre-commit scanning hook